dyladan/dyladan.github.io/_posts/2023-05-02-why-histograms.md

 These are known as φ-quantiles, and often are abbreviated in a shorthand like `p50` for the 50th percentile or 0.5-quantile, also known as the median.
 More generally, the φ-quantile is the observation value that ranks at number φ*N among the N observations.

-# Why is that useful?
+# Why are Histograms useful?

-The most common use-case for histograms in the observability space is defining service level objectives (SLOs).
+A common use-case for histograms in observability is defining service level objectives (SLOs).
 One example of such an SLO might be ">=99% of all queries should respond in less than 30ms," or "90% of all page loads should become interactive within 100ms of first paint."

 In the following chart, you can see the `p50`, `p90`, and `p99` response times plotted for some requests over some time.